project-oak/oak/README.md

     may fail to be invoked).
 No further interactions with the Oak Node are possible after finalization.

--   `oak_handle_grpc_call: (i64) -> nil`: Invoked when a client interacts with
+-   `oak_handle_grpc_call: () -> nil`: Invoked when a client interacts with the
-    the Oak Node over gRPC.
+    Oak Node over gRPC.
 Each client interaction results in a new invocation of this function, and the Oak VM guarantees that concurrent invocations only invoke it sequentially, therefore from the point of view of the Oak Node these calls will never overlap in time and each execution of this function has full access to the underlying internal state until it completes.
 In the future we may relax some of these restrictions, when we can reason more accurately about the semantics of concurrent invocations, and how they relate to the policy system.
-The parameter to this function is the handle to the system channel that the Oak Module may use to invoke methods on the Oak VM system interface.

 Communication from the Oak Module to the Oak VM and to other modules is implemented via **channels**.
 A channel represents a bi-directional stream of